 Over at EOCP's 17-year-old shelter at 5725 International Blvd., resident Bobby Ross said he's excited about moving to the new place.

 "It's going to be beautiful there, and we need to get out of here.
-It's freezing in here and the roof leaks," he said.

 The new Crossroads shelter has other firsts besides being the nation's first green shelter.

 It'll be the first in Alameda County with a respite wing for people who have been released from the hospital but with nowhere to go.
 Now, homeless people who are hospitalized and return back to the streets have a good chance of succumbing to further illness.

 It also has a family wing with bathtubs in each of five units.